nogibjj/rust-mlops-template/lambdathreads/README.md

 1) many workloads are not pure cpu, in particular in my Alexa skill I call [quickchart.io](https://quickchart.io) 10x in threads to get a bunch of charts and that works great.
 2) for purely cpu constrained tasks I would consider having a main lambda that invoked multiple separate helper lambdas which each ran one core and synchronized the resulting data.

-**comment from Noah:  Option 2) is actually very slick (i.e you using Rust Firecracker to be your non-GIL.
-The only gotcha is the idle core(s) which in theory are being wasted and your charged for it**
+**comment from Noah:  Option 2) is actually very slick (i.e you using Rust Firecracker to be your non-GIL)  The only gotcha is the idle core(s) which in theory are being wasted and your charged for it**

 ## References